Open-Attestation/oa-encryption/README.md

 ### IEncryptionResults

 `IEncryptionResults` is an interface.
-It is the result returned by `encryptString` and expected by `decryptString`.
+It is the result returned by `encryptString` and the input expected by `decryptString`.

 #### Properties